 - sitting with the thighs squashed under a table, which impairs blood circulation

 - sitting in a position that does not fully support the back

 Practicing good sitting habits is only one way to help improve posture and back health.

-Every type of postural position and movement that the body makes involves or impacts the muscles, tendons, and ligaments that help support posture.
-Some lifestyle factors that may not seem directly related to posture are in fact crucial to overall postural health.
+Every postural position and movement that the body makes involves or affects the muscles, tendons, and ligaments that help support posture.
+Some lifestyle factors that may not seem directly related to posture are crucial to overall postural health.